Kev3dbyte/Nairobi-Religion-vs-Development-Data-Story/README.md

 ## Project Overview

 This project explores the relationship between religious center density—industries and empowermwnt centers and youth population across sub-counties in Nairobi, Kenya.
-It aims to visualize and analyze the disparities, particularly focusing on the apparent imbalance where "hope" represented by religious centers is everywhere, but opportunities represented by industries and empowerment centers are "scarce" for the youth which suggest an underinvestment in critical development sectors compared to religious infrastructure.
+It aims to visualize and analyze the disparities, particularly focusing on the apparent imbalance where "hope" represented by religious centers is everywhere, but "opportunities" represented by industries and empowerment centers are scarce for youths which suggest an underinvestment in critical development sectors compared to religious infrastructure.

 **Explore the full interactive dashboard on Tableau Public here:**
 [Dashboard](https://public.tableau.com/shared/BNY5TQCMY?:display_count=n&:origin=viz_share_link)